cpwr-devops/DevOps-Examples-Doc/docs/pipelines/basic_example_pipeline.md

 `Git_Project` | Github (or other Git based repository) project used to store the Topaz for Total Test Projects

 ## Loading the script from GitHub
 Instead of using a Pipeline script and placing the pipeline code into the Script text box, the pipeline uses a Pipeline from SCM stored in GitHub.
-Make sure to use the proper GitHub (or other Git server version) branch, path and file name to point to the script file.
+Make sure to use the proper GitHub (or other Git server version) branch, path, and file name to point to the script file.
 The example uses the `master` branch and file `src\Jenkinsfile\Mainframe-CI-Example-pipeline.jenkinsfile`.

 ![Pipeline from SCM](./images/Pipeline_from_SCM.png)

 ## Jenkins Pipeline Script
 Once this pipeline has been triggered, the pipeline will execute the following code implementing the steps described before.

 ### Global Variables